wescale/kubernetes-formation/Day-1_Containers/4-use-docker-compose/tutorial.md

 Once it's done, you can restart your new stack with your 3 services.

 To test if your application works well, you can click on the <walkthrough-web-preview-icon></walkthrough-web-preview-icon>
 icon: You should see the admin frontend page...
-Unfortunatly, it's broken...
+Unfortunately, it's broken...
 The frontend cannot contact the API.
 We'll need to do some more work to fix it.
 And we'll do in the next chapter :)

 ## Clean